jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 chord melody, and playing by ear.

-But I have found it more effective to study guitar in the opposite order, and in small iterations rather than a linear path.
+But I have found it more effective to study guitar in the opposite order, and in small iterations rather than a long straight path.
 First improvising by ear,
 however clumsy or imperfect,
 because making music is the whole point.